hgorledeenn/baby-names-IOC/README.md

 </p>

 Luckily, the other dataset, which I ended up using, already existed and I could somewhat easily reformat my R code to analyze my new dataset.
 I had originally, based on the NYC data, been interested in the name Milan and had conducted two interviews with people named Milan.
 These were ultimately scrapped, as the new data didn't point as strongly to Milan being an interesting name choice.

+## Appendix:

+The specific wording for my survey questions is below.
+The anonymized survey data can be found at (anon-survey-data.csv)[anon-survey-data.csv].
+> 1. Name of birth of respondent
+>     - “What is your name?”
+>     - [short answer response]
+>
+> 2. Email address of respondent
+>     - ““What is your email address?”
+>     - [short answer response]
+>
+> 3. Email address of respondent
+>     - ““What is your email address?”
+>     - [short answer response]
+>
+> 4. Year of birth/age of respondent
+>     - “What is your birthdate?”
+>     - [short answer response]
+>
+> 5. Gender of respondent
+>     - “What gender identity best describes you? (the data I’m analyzing only identifies male/female birth genders, but feel free to self-describe if you would prefer!)”
+>     - [multiple choice w/other option]
+>
+> 6. Home country of respondent
+>     - “Where were you born?”
+>     - [Short answer]
+>
+> 7. Ethnic background of respondent
+>     - “What is your ethnic background?”
+>     - [Long answer]
+>
+> 8. Why are they named Morgan?
+>     - “Who gave you the name Morgan and why did they > choose that name?”
+>     - [Long answer]
+>
+> 9. Have they met other people named Morgan in their lives
+>     - “Have you met other people named Morgan?”
+>     - [Yes/No]
+>
+> 10. Number of people named Morgan
+>     - “If yes, approximately how many other people named Morgan have you met in your life?”
+>     - [Short answer?]
+>
+> 11. Count of female people named Morgan they’ve met
+>     - “Approximately how many people named Morgan did you meet who were FEMALE?”
+>     - [Short answer?]
+>
+> 12. Count of male people named Morgan they’ve met
+>     - “Approximately how many people named Morgan did you meet who were MALE?”
+>     - [Short answer?]
+>
+> 13. Miscommunications with other people named Morgan
+>     - “Have you ever had a miscommunication or otherwise been confused as a result of being with another person named Morgan? (if yes, please describe)”
+>     - [Long answer]
+>
+> 14. Follow-up interview?
+>     - “Would you be comfortable with a short follow-up interview about your experiences with the name Morgan?
+(I will likely not reach out to everyone who says yes, and interviews could be in-person or virtually for 15 mins or less”
+>     - [Yes/No]
+>